You may need to use a variety of different types of information tools to discover grey literature in your research field. For example:

 Although, not always considered as grey literature sources in all subject areas, the news sources can be helpful in assisting in the discovery of grey literature.
 For example, news items may flag the latest research report or findings, record speeches, contain statistics and other data not otherwise published.

 There is a huge amount of news research material available to you at the University.
+Use the News Sources guide to find out more and access the news sources.

 Official publications can be broadly defined as the documents and materials produced by the government and governmental departments during the course of government business.